Table of contents

 - Tease out your next great deal to build anticipation.

-Discounts and promotions not only help keep bargain hunters on budget, but they’re also a way to gamify the experience and make them feel proud of their purchases.
-While big-box stores offer their flashiest promotions during the holidays, small businesses can also get involved and engage with their shoppers, both during the holidays and at other times of the year.
+Discounts and promotions not only help keep bargain hunters on a budget, but they’re also a way to gamify the experience and make them feel proud of their purchases.
+While major stores offer their flashiest promotions leading up to Christmas, small businesses can also get involved and engage with their shoppers, both during the festive season and at other times of the year.
 By doing so, sellers can create a shopping experience that draws in bargain hunters all year ‘round.